yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 ## Deliverables

-The repository is organized to support three outputs:
+The repository is organized around the following outputs:

-1. a screening framework for classifying papers and handling borderline cases
+- a classification framework for screening papers and handling borderline cases
-2. a structured extraction workflow for empirical papers
+- a structured extraction file for empirical papers
+- an extraction log documenting coding decisions and uncertainty
-3. a summary assessment of recurring patterns, reporting gaps, and protocol refinement needs
+- a summary report on recurring patterns, reporting gaps, and protocol refinement needs

 The final deliverables are intended to show both coding results and coding logic.